How will you make a difference?

 Our Junior Foster Parent program provides an opportunity for young people age 12-17 to gain hands-on experience with the responsibilities involved in caring for animals.
 Prospective junior foster parents complete an application, attend orientation, have a personal interview with our volunteer services manager, and attend Foster 101.
 Home inspections are conducted next to see where the foster animal(s) will be living, sleeping and eating.
 Junior foster parents then attend an orientation class.
-Following the interview, the new junior foster parent receives a call from a foster care coordinator offering a foster animal.
 Click here to apply.

 What you can expect

 Animals in need.
 As a foster parent, you may give a mother cat and her kittens a place to live until the kittens are old enough for the entire family to return to the shelter for adoption.
 You could care for a cat with an upper respiratory infection until he feels better, or help rehabilitate a dog with a broken leg that is healing.
 You might take home a rabbit to make room for new arrivals in our small-mammals area.
 We have lots of animals that need your care, especially older cats who truly benefit by spending time away from the shelter before they find their forever homes.